wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

 ### <a name="Http">HTTP headers</a>

+The token [Base64 access_token](#TokenRespParam) requested must be passed to the Speech endpoint as an `Authorization` header and prefixed with the string `Bearer`.

+`Authorization: Bearer [Base64 access_token]`

-The value of the Content-type header specifies the audio format being uploaded.
+A Content-Type header is **required**.
+The Content-Type header value specifies the audio format being uploaded.
 The value is a semicolon-separated list of key/value pairs that describe the audio data.
 For example:

-audio/wav; codec=”audio/wav”; samplerate=16000; sourcerate=8000; trustsourcerate=false
+`audio/wav; codec=”audio/wav”; samplerate=16000; sourcerate=8000; trustsourcerate=false`

 The Voice API supports audio/wav using the following codecs:
   •  PCM single channel
   •  Siren
   •  SirenSR

-The required samplerate is the rate at which the audio data was encoded.
+The **required** samplerate is the rate at which the audio data was encoded.
 Valid values are 8000 and 16000, which should match the value of the samplerate in the RIFF header.

 The optional sourcerate is the rate at which the source data was recorded.
 The sourcerate value, if specified, must be greater than 0.
 The sourcerate defaults to 8000.